The Royal Botanic Gardens Victoria is one of the world's leading botanic gardens and a centre of excellence for horticulture, science and education.

 - To provide for the carrying out of and contribution to research into biodiversity and the conservation of biodiversity.

-The Melbourne Gardens has been a treasured part of Melbourne’s cultural life for more than 165 years – much loved by generations of Victorians, as well as by many visitors from interstate and overseas.
+Royal Botanic Gardens Victoria at Melbourne Gardens has been a treasured part of Melbourne’s cultural life for more than 165 years – much loved by generations of Victorians, as well as by many visitors from interstate and overseas.
 It is a picturesque haven for recreation and an important resource for education, conservation, science and horticulture.
-The Melbourne Gardens extends over 38 hectares and houses a collection of more than 10,000 species of plants from around the world, including amazing and diverse plant collections such as camellias, rainforest flora, cacti and succulents, roses, Californian species, herbs, perennials, cycads, plants from Southern China and, in the Rare and Threatened Species Collection, plants from south-eastern Australia.
+Melbourne Gardens extends over 38 hectares and houses a collection of more than 10,000 species of plants from around the world, including amazing and diverse plant collections such as camellias, rainforest flora, cacti and succulents, roses, Californian species, herbs, perennials, cycads, plants from Southern China and, in the Rare and Threatened Species Collection, plants from south-eastern Australia.

-The Cranbourne Gardens is one of Victoria’s most precious areas of remnant native bushland and offers visitors the chance to explore heathlands, wetlands and woodlands on the 363-hectare site.
+Royal Botanic Gardens Victoria at Cranbourne Gardens is one of Victoria’s most precious areas of remnant native bushland and offers visitors the chance to explore heathlands, wetlands and woodlands on the 363-hectare site.
 It is recognised as a site of State significance for flora and fauna conservation, with over 25 species listed as endangered, threatened or at risk of extinction.
-Following representations by the Maud Gibson Trust, the Royal Botanic Gardens Cranbourne was established in 1970 when the Victorian Government acquired the land with a view to developing it into a botanic garden that complemented the Royal Botanic Gardens Melbourne through the display of native plants and ecosystems.
+Following representations by the Maud Gibson Trust, Cranbourne Gardens was established in 1970 when the Victorian Government acquired the land with a view to developing it into a botanic garden that complemented Melbourne Gardens through the display of native plants and ecosystems.